saboyle/python-nats-pipeline-rest-gateway/gateway/README.md

 1. REST Gateway
 2. Worker (Subscribers)

-Docker compose is used to provide a 'service' composed of 1..n Gateways and 1..n Workers.
-Using Docker Swarm these can be independently and dynamically scaled.
+Docker compose is used to provide a 'service' composed of 1..n Gateways and 1..n Workers (and a 1..n NATS cluster).

+Docker Swarm is used to provide dynamic scaling & monitoring of each of the component services.

-NATS is used as the fabric transparently connecting the gateway and the worker nodes.
+NATS is used as the fabric to transparent connect the gateway and the worker nodes.

 ## Instructions